 The Museum has two electric scooters for hire.
 This is free of charge, although donations to the Museum are welcome.
 A security deposit is required while the scooter is on loan.
 Please ring the Museum Office on 01494 871117 to check availability and to pre-book.
 Adult manual wheelchairs can also be borrowed from the Ticket Office.
 Users of this facility must have a carer to assist them.
 Pre-booking is advisable.

 The Museum has ramps into the prefab, Elliott and Sons Tea Room, Henton mission room and Borehamwood dairy to enable wheelchair access.
 Please be aware that our compact gravel paths are not ideal for wheelchairs and some paths can become very muddy in bad weather.
 If possible, we would recommend booking a mobility scooter in advance instead.
-The most accessible route around the Museum is marked by a dotted line on the Museum map.
 We regret that the Woodland Walk is not suitable for wheelchairs.

 Small portable loop systems are now installed at the Ticket Office and Tea Room for use by visitors with hearing aids.
 On request, the Museum can provide a portable loop for use on guided tours around the Museum for one user with a hearing aid.
 Please book in advance.